bolaft/diannotator/README.md

 #### Add : `Control A`

-The next entry creates a new label added to the active dimension, or creates a new qualifier for the active dimension, if applicable.
+The next entry creates a new label added to the active layer, or creates a new qualifier for the active layer, if applicable.

-#### Dimension : `Control D`
+#### Change Layer : `Control C`

-Changes the active dimension.
+Changes the active layer.

 #### Filter : `Control F`

-Displayed segments are filtered to only display those bearing the same annotation as the active segment for the active dimension.
-If the segment doesn't have a label on the active dimension, the filter is created to only display segments bearing the same legacy annotation for the active dimension.
+Displayed segments are filtered to only display those bearing the same annotation as the active segment for the active layer.
+If the segment doesn't have a label on the active layer, the filter is created to only display segments bearing the same legacy annotation for the active layer.
 Using this command again will remove the filter and display all segments.

 #### Link : `Control L`